 Tackle the Exterior

 Between late summer and the first frost is the best time to deal with repairs and touchups on the outside of your home.
 Keep in mind that curb appeal is a critical factor in how buyers rate the favorability of your property.
 Think of the importance of first impressions.
-Complete the tasks you will not be able to deal with later such as restaining the deck, painting the front door and touching up the trim.
+Complete the tasks you will not deal with later, such as restaining the deck, painting the front door, and touching the trim.
 Be sure to do regular fall maintenance chores like cleaning out the gutters and raking the leaves.

 Hire a Realtor

-We are moving into the slow season for real estate, which makes this the ideal time to hire a professional to list your home.
+We are moving into the slow season for real estate, making this the ideal time to hire a professional to list your home.
 A Realtor is a perfect guide to advise you on what updates you might consider making to your home to get the best and highest offer.
 Enlisting an agent now provides more time to strategize and develop a unique marketing plan for your home.
-There are many moving pieces like decluttering, staging, scheduling professional photographs, and promotional strategy to put in motion.
+Many moving pieces like decluttering, staging, scheduling professional photographs, and promotional strategy to put in motion.

-A listing agent is probably not the only help you will need on your home-selling journey.
-A real estate professional is in the best position to make recommendations that will suit your personality and particular needs.
-It’s wise to take advantage of the experience your Realtor has acquired over years of assisting hundred’s of homeowners sell their property.
+A listing agent is probably not the only help you need on your home-selling journey.
+A real estate professional is best positioned to make recommendations that will suit your personality and particular needs.
+It's wise to take advantage of the experience your Realtor has acquired over years of assisting hundreds of homeowners sell their property.

-Picture the kickoff of the Twin Cities spring real estate market with frigid temperatures and late winter slosh on the ground.
+Picture the Twin Cities spring real estate market kickoff with frigid temperatures and late winter slosh on the ground.
 Visualize your home shining at its highest potential because you began your preparation early.
 Envision you at the closing table, smiling as you move on to your next home.